R.E. at Park Way

 We aim to engage all pupils in systematic enquiry into key significant human questions which religion and world views address so that they can develop the understanding and skills needed to appreciate and appraise varied responses to these questions as well as develop responses of their own.
 During their time at Park Way, children gather information and encounter people whose cultures, beliefs and behaviours are different from their own in order to develop a respectful attitude and enjoy the variety of different cultures in the U.K.

-Felicity (Year 2) said: "We learn R.E to learnt about different religions so that you can learn to respect people's different ways of doing things."
+Felicity (Year 3) said: "We learn R.E to learn about different religions so that you can learn to respect people's different ways of doing things."

 This academic year, children from across the school have been engaged in numerous visits and enrichment opportunities to develop their knowledge, skills and understanding of other cultures and beliefs.
 Read below about the different experiences from this academic year.